 Two variants of this technique: Epi-lasik (where the epithelium is removed with a special instrument, and Lasek, where the epithelium is removed with an alcohol solution.

 Here the ablation does not happen on the surface of the cornea, but in the cornea itself.
-The first step is to realize a flap, with a special instrument, called microkeratome, and to “open” this flap, exactly like when opening the trunk of a car.
+The first step is to realize a flap, with a special instrument, called microkeratome, and to “open” this flap, exactly like when opening the hood of a car.
 The second step is to ablate with the laser on the corneal bed.
 After the ablation, the corneal flap is repositioned and the interface is rinsed.
 The flap adheres by itself, so a few minutes are needed to be sure that the flap is well in place.
 The patient is checked 30 minutes after the surgery to be sure that the flap adheres nicely on the eye before he leaves the center.
 A protective eye-shield is worn day and night for 3 days, and at night for one week.
 The treatment is not painful.

 Indications for laser corrective surgery or refractive surgery